amninder/sound_visualizer/README.md

 ##Usage
 Open index.html

-1. open index.as to read the code
+1. open mic.as to read the code
 2. index.fla is the file you'll be using in the Adobe Flash CS

-In order to play your own song, mention the file path as mentioned in the line 19 of index.as. re place the electronice.mp3 with your own path to the file.
+3.

 -Amninder Singh Narota
 Spectrum